jdx/mise/docs/tasks/running-tasks.md

 ## Watching files

-Run a task when the source changes with `mise watch`:
+Run a task when the source changes with [`mise watch`](/cli/watch.html)

 ```bash
 mise watch build
 ```

-Currently, this just shells out to watchexec-which you can install however you want including with mise: `mise use -g watchexec@latest`.
+Currently, this just shells out to `watchexec` (which you can install however you want including with mise: `mise use -g watchexec@latest`.
-This may change in the future.
+This may change in the future.)

 ## `mise run` shorthand